-The anti-discrimination principle is one of the NET4GAS core values embedded in both internal and external relations rules: - Given the fact that the Group is operating the gas transmission system in the Czech Republic, most employees are of Czech nationality.
-However, the company also maintains an open-door policy for employees of foreign nationality, and
+The anti-discrimination principle is one of the NET4GAS core values embedded in both internal and external relations rules:

-- currently employs several of these.
+- Given the fact that the Group is operating the gas transmission system in the Czech Republic, most employees are of Czech nationality.
+However, the company also maintains an open-door policy for employees of foreign nationality, and currently employs several of these. - Any vacancy within the company is assessed for suitability to individuals with disabilities and advertised accordingly.